-Eugene Howard is an independent artist and arts worker, and is Artistic Director and CEO of Residency Projects Inc., a Not For Profit (NFP) arts and cultural organisation he founded with artist Kate Hill in 2017.
+Eugene Howard is an independent artist and arts worker, he is Artistic Director and CEO of Residency Projects Inc., a Not-for-profit arts and cultural organisation he founded with artist Kate Hill in 2017.
 Eugene works across various mediums looking into ideas around care, custodianship and place.
 Eugene has been involved in numerous inter-disciplinary projects as both an artist, administrator and producer.

 He has been developing contemporary arts projects since 2012, often revolving around a 'residency' model.
-Through his organisation he has worke in partnership with the Victorian State Government, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation and Nillumbik Shire Council amongst many others.
+Through his organisation he has worked in partnership with the Victorian State Government, the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, Parks Victoria, and various Local Government Authorities.
 He is currently developing a major new multi-use, permanent arts and cultural center on the outskirts of Melbourne, the 'Garambi Baan (Laughing Waters) Residency Centre', launching in 2020.

-Alongside development of the new 'Garambi Baan Residency Centre', Eugene has most recently been working with Maudie Palmer AO, founding Director of Heide Museum of Modern Art (MoMA), developing a comprehensive plan for an internationally significant 'Birrarung Cultural Precinct', to interact directly with Melbourne's new North East Link, whilst enshrining protections for a significant tract of parkland and building a new Birrarung Meeting place, accommodating artist studios, conference spaces and performance/exhibition space.
+Alongside development of the new 'Garambi Baan Residency Centre', Eugene has most recently been working with Maudie Palmer AO, founding Director of Heide Museum of Modern Art (MoMA), developing a comprehensive plan for an internationally significant 'Birrarung Cultural Precinct', to interact directly with Melbourne's new North East Link, whilst enshrining protections for a significant tract of parkland and building a new Birrarung Meeting Place, accommodating artist studios, conference spaces and performance/exhibition space.
+This has occured in collaboration with Senior Wurundjeri Elder Aunty Joy Murphy Wandin AO.

 Eugene specialises in developing ‘place’ through nurturing the union of art, architecture, community, landscape, culture and plant form.
 Eugene's ongoing works include open air watercolour painting projects looking at specific sites across Victoria and video documentation archiving collaborative projects and events.
 2017 saw Eugene deliver an ambitious rural artist-in-residence program in partnership with the State Government of Victoria, utilising a dis-use State Government primary school in NE Victoria.